mattriley/node-module-composer/README-TEMPLATE.md

 const { components } = compose('components', { services });
 ```

-`module-composer` takes care of injecting dependencies into each individual function, cleaning up the code and shifting focus to the composition of modules.
+Module Composer takes care of injecting dependencies into each individual function, cleaning up the code and shifting focus to the composition of modules.

 ## Composition root